Skip nav to main content.

-Recently, there has been an increase in spoofing incidents targeting financial institutions and credit union members.
-In this post, we will outline strategies for identifying these scams and protective measures that HFS FCU members can use to safeguard their information.
+Recently, spoofing incidents targeting financial institutions and credit union members have increased.
+In this post, we outline ways to identify these scams and steps HFS FCU members can take to protect their information.

-Call spoofing occurs when a scammer disguises their phone number to make it appear as though they are a trusted entity.
-This tactic is often used to gain access to confidential information.
-At HFS FCU, we have received numerous reports from our members about call spoofing, making it essential to educate everyone on how to recognize and respond to this scam.
+Call spoofing occurs when a scammer disguises their phone number to appear as a trusted entity.
+This tactic is used to access confidential information.
+HFS FCU has received reports from members about call spoofing, so it’s important to know how to recognize and handle these scams.

-One reason call spoofing has become so popular is that the technology is readily available and affordable, making it an attractive tool for scammers.
+Call spoofing is popular because the technology is easy to access and affordable, making it an attractive tool for scammers.

 How Does Call Spoofing Work?

-Spoofing is a common scam that involves a somewhat sophisticated process.
-Scammers often use VoIP services to make calls over the internet instead of traditional phone lines.
-They utilize specialized software that allows them to manually enter any phone number they choose.
-This is the number that will appear on the caller ID, and it often resembles a credible institution or entity.
+Spoofing is a common scam that often uses VoIP services to make internet-based calls rather than traditional phone lines.
+Scammers use software to enter any phone number they want to display on your caller ID, often mimicking the numbers of credible institutions.

 Common Call Spoofing Scams Targeting Credit Union Members

-The best way to protect yourself from caller ID spoofing scams is to be aware of common scenarios and hang up before the scammer can obtain the information they seek.
-Here are some common scams that credit union members are likely to encounter:
+The best way to protect yourself from caller ID spoofing is to be aware of common scenarios and hang up before scammers get the information they want.
+Here are scams credit union members often face:

-- Callers impersonating a utility company, tech support, or an emergency service, or an emergency scam that requests immediate payment for a made-up service.
+• Callers may pretend to be a utility company, tech support, or emergency services, requesting immediate payment for a fabricated service.

 How to Detect Call Spoofing: Warning Signs to Watch For

-- Callers are pressuring you to stay on the line and not offering callback opportunities.
-Let unknown numbers roll to your voicemail box, then return the call using a trusted number you recognize, not the caller ID display.
+• Callers pressure you to stay on the line and don’t offer callbacks.
+Let unknown callers go to voicemail, then return the call from a trusted number, not the caller ID display.

-Please be aware that no legitimate HFS FCU representative will ever contact you by phone to request sensitive details, such as account numbers, Social Security numbers, passwords, or other confidential financial information.
-Learn more about how to protect your identity when you receive a personal information request here.
+A legitimate HFS FCU representative will never call to request account numbers, Social Security numbers, passwords, or other confidential financial details.
+Learn more about protecting your information here.

-To be clear, HFS FCU will never request your full Social Security number, full account number, banking passwords or PINs, or ask you to wire money or make an immediate transfer over the phone.
-Scammers may also attempt credit card scams to obtain information on such accounts.
+To clarify, HFS FCU will not request your full Social Security number, full account number, banking passwords, PINs, or credit card information over the phone.

 Protect Yourself from Call Spoofing: Step-by-Step Actions

-How can you avoid falling victim to a call spoofing scam?
-Here are some best practices to follow:
+How can you avoid call spoofing scams?
+Here are some best practices:

 Take Control of Your Security with HFS FCU